Does Jira have an AI agent? A complete guide

 Rovo's pricing

-You won’t find Rovo in Jira’s Free plan.
-Its features are rolled into the paid plans, and you get a certain number of AI tasks (or "AI credits") each month depending on which tier you’re on.
+Rovo's robust features are available in Jira's paid tiers, ensuring high-quality support for professional teams.
+You get a certain number of AI tasks (or "AI credits") each month depending on which tier you're on.

 Keep in mind these prices are based on annual billing and can change.
 For the latest details, it's always a good idea to check out the official Atlassian Jira pricing page.

-An infographic showing how a third-party AI agent can break out of the walled garden by connecting to all of a company's knowledge sources, not just those within the Atlassian ecosystem.
-This visual helps readers understand the limitations of a native tool like Rovo.:
+An infographic showing how a third-party AI agent can break out of the walled garden by connecting to all of a company

-These limitations are exactly why many teams look for a specialized, third-party AI agent.
-These tools are built from the ground up to be flexible and connect to everything, tackling the very problems that built-in solutions often create.
+These considerations are why many teams look to enhance their setup with specialized, third-party AI agents.
+These tools are built to be flexible and connect to a wider variety of platforms, adding extra value to your Jira environment.

 Go live in minutes with a self-serve setup

 With eesel AI, you can sign up and connect your tools in just a few minutes, all by yourself.
-You don’t need to mess with complex APIs or wait for a developer to become available.
-Its one-click integrations mean you can have an AI agent learning from your knowledge sources almost instantly, without needing to change your existing workflows.
+Its one-click integrations mean you can have an AI agent learning from your knowledge sources almost instantly, working in harmony with your Jira setup without needing complex development.

 Test with confidence using powerful simulation

-eesel AI has a simulation mode that lets you do just that.
-Before you ever let the agent touch a live ticket, you can run it against thousands of your past support conversations or project tickets in a secure sandbox.
+eesel AI has a simulation mode that lets you run the agent against thousands of your past support conversations or project tickets in a secure sandbox before it ever interacts with live tickets.

-See the AI’s exact responses and actions on real-life examples from your own history.
+• See exactly how the AI responds based on real-life examples from your own history.

-Tweak the AI’s behavior, prompts, and knowledge sources without any risk to your live operations.
+• Fine-tune the AI's behavior and knowledge sources without any risk to your live operations.

 Top AI agent use cases in Jira

-So, what can you actually do with a powerful AI agent that’s hooked up to Jira?
-Here are a couple of real-world examples that show how a more flexible tool can make a huge difference.
+What can you achieve with a powerful AI agent that is fully integrated with Jira?
+Here are some real-world examples of how smart automation can make a difference.

 Automating IT support and ticket triage